mimmo96/Personal-site/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Student of Artificial Intelligence
+role: Master of Science student in Artificial Intelligence

 # Organizations/Affiliations to show in About widget
 organizations: